 If you do not have Adobe Reader you can download it for free by visiting their website

-The Civic Award assessment panel, consisting of Pauline Annis, David More, Chris Hunt and Will Scott met on Friday 27th March 2015.
+The Civic Award assessment panel, consisting of Pauline Annis, David More, Chris Hunt, Alex Matthews and Will Scott met on Monday 3rd April 2017.

-Copies of the seven submitted schemes were available for inspection before each one was visited by the panel.
+Copies of the four submitted schemes were available for inspection before each one was visited by the panel.
 The following is a description of each project with the Assessors’ decision.

 The panel were unanimous that this excellent project should be given an AWARD